 Whether a worker is classified as an employee or an independent contractor has great consequences for your business.
 California law gives many benefits and protections to employees; independent contractors get virtually none.
 For example, employees are generally entitled to, among other things, minimum wage and overtime; meal and rest breaks; reimbursement for work-related expenses; workers' compensation; and employer contributions to unemployment insurance.
 Furthermore, employers are also required under the California Unemployment Insurance Code to withhold and remit to the state their employees' state income tax payments.
 Independent contractors do not receive these protections.

-Smith Shapourian & Mignano, LLP is available to answer any questions or concerns you may have regarding classification of your businesses’ workers, as well as to litigate any disputes related to classification.
+Smith Shapourian & Mignano, PC is available to answer any questions or concerns you may have regarding classification of your businesses’ workers, as well as to litigate any disputes related to classification.
 Please contact us for a consultation.

 This blog does not constitute solicitation or provision of legal advice, and does not establish an attorney-client relationship.
 This blog should not be used as a substitute for obtaining legal advice from an attorney licensed or authorized to practice in your jurisdiction.
 You should always consult a suitably qualified attorney regarding any specific legal problem or matter in a timely manner, as statutes of limitations may bar your claim.